danieldekay/wordpress-event-bridge-for-activitypub/README.md

 ### Features for Your WordPress Events and the Fediverse

-**ActivityPub-Enabled Event Sharing:** Your WordPress events are now compatible with the Fediverse, using the ActivityStreams format.
-This means your events can be easily discovered and followed by users on platforms like Mastodon and other ActivityPub-compatible services.
+**ActivityPub-Enabled Event Sharing:** Your WordPress events are not part of the Fediverse and

 **Automatic Event Summaries:** When your event is shared on the Fediverse, platforms like Mastodon that don't fully support events will display a brief HTML summary of key details — such as the event's title, start time, and location.
 This ensures that even if someone can't view the full event on their platform, they still get the important info at a glance, with a link to your WordPress event page.